pratty010/Boxes/Try_Hack_Me/Kenobi/Write_up.md

 3. Let's try to actively enumerate the path to gain more information.

-# FTP
+## FTP

 1. FTP is a basic file transfer protocol which allows to host a part of file system for access.
 2. For access, one might need `credentials` for acess.
 This provides a part for `fuzzing attacks` but might be caught by access logging mechanisms ont he system.
 Thus, a risk to follow this attack path.
 3. In this case, we have the `ProFTPD 1.3.5` which has password protection.
 4. Let's look into any exploit that might be possible using `searchsploit`
    1. Both `mod_copy` exploit fail due to non-writable paths.
+   2. But the [text file]() here explains that we can use `CPFR` and `CPTO` commands on this version to copy file around the system.
+This can be exploited if we have some access to the file system to read or view and better execute.
  5. Let's move on to next options.
-We can use it once we have some credentials.
+We can use it once we have some credentials or the second path.

 **Output**